 - 3 Years

 - Entry Requirements

 What is the Course about?

 Cybercrime is illegal activity carried out with technology.
 Information Technology security is the practice of safeguarding information from cybercrime and other unauthorised access or modification.
 This course aims to equip graduates with the knowledge and skills required to prevent, detect and recover from cybercrime.
-Graduates should be capable of identifying IT system vulnerabilities and have the ability to formulate strategies to enhance the security posture of organisations to reduce overall exposure to cybercrime.
+Graduates should be capable of identifying and resolving IT system vulnerabilities.

-Learners undertaking the BSc in Cybercrime and IT Security will study the fundamental topics of both software development and network engineering.
-This programme will develop cybercrime and IT security graduates capable of identifying and exploiting IT system vulnerabilities along with formulating strategies to enhance the security posture of organisations.
+Learners undertaking this course will study the fundamental topics of both networking and software development.
+The course will develop cybercrime and IT security graduates capable of identifying and securing IT system vulnerabilities.

 - Students will be following our “learning by doing” model in first year with continuous assessment replacing final exams.

 - Work placement is incorporated into Year 3 of the course.

 - Exit Award: Higher Certificate in Science in Computing and Risk Management (NFQ Level 6) after Year 2.

 Graduates of the course may apply to proceed to Year 4 of the BSc (Honours) in Cybercrime and IT Security course CW258.